README file from

 Pandoc Export

 Obsidian rendering does not automatically change Pandoc CLI output.
-For plugin-specific export behavior, use the bundled Lua filters:
+The plugin bundles Lua filters for plugin-specific export behavior and writes them into the installed plugin folder on startup:

 pandoc input.md --lua-filter=lua_filter/FencedDivExtendedSyntax.lua -o output.docx